 Ingredients

-- 9 fuiji apples
+- 9 fuiji apples (roughly 6 cups of chopped fruit)

 - 6 tablespoons butter